olinickalls/R4-Teaching/03_Train_a_CNN/README.md

 If you want or need GPU support, this begins to get a bit problematic.
 The easiest way to _install_ with GPU support is to use Anaconda and create a dedicated virtual environment for it.
-This will usually sort out the tricky details regarding correct version cuDNN installation as needed by your platform, but can make it a bit difficult
+This will usually sort out the tricky details regarding correct version cuDNN installation as needed by your platform.
+This is probably the easiest route for beginners.

-A useful guide can be found at [https://docs.anaconda.com/anaconda/user-guide/tasks/tensorflow/]
+A useful guide can be found at https://docs.anaconda.com/anaconda/user-guide/tasks/tensorflow/

 <br>

 ## How to run the code

 You need to start a Jupyter Notebook, load the `.pynb` file and run the cells.